OpenFAST/openfast/docs/source/install/index.rst

     poetry add openfast_io

-For more information and installation options, see `here <https://github.com/OpenFAST/openfast/blob/main/openfast_python/README.md>`_.
+For more information and installation options, see the `OpenFAST Python readme <https://github.com/OpenFAST/openfast/blob/main/openfast_python/README.md>`_.

 .. _compile_from_source: